 - salt & pepper to taste

-- As the potatoes cook, make the butter by combining the butter with the garlic, sage, cumin, and lime juice.
+- Make the butter: As the potatoes cook, make the butter.
+Place the softened butter in a medium sized bowl.
+Add the garlic, sage, cumin, and lime juice to butter, and stir to combine.
 You need to stir vigorously at first to get things well incorporated into the butter.
-Stir until everything is well mixed together.
-You can make this earlier and refrigerate if you like.
+Continue stirring until everything is well mixed together.
+You can make the butter earlier and refrigerate if you like.

-- Drain the potatoes, add ½ cup of milk and butter.
+- Mash sweet potatoes with butter: Drain the potatoes, add ½ cup of milk and butter.
 Mash in the butter and milk as you would other types of mashed potatoes.
 Add extra milk as needed, mashing until you reach your desired consistency.

 - Serve with turkey, pork or other entree.
 Enjoy!